Working with a qualified AdWords specialist is one of the best ways to grow your business.

 My agency is almost always the most expensive provider when pitching a prospective client.
 But we also generate some of the best results in the industry, year-after-year.

-Management fees also vary form agency to agency depending on how the agency bills their clients.
+Management fees also vary from agency to agency depending on how the agency bills their clients.
 Some agencies bill based on a blended hourly rate.
-Others bill based on percentage of Ad spend.
+Others bill based on a percentage of Ad spend.

 Blended billing formula